Mt. Wilson is a massive mountain located in the center of Red Rock Canyon.

 It's a long route.
 Make sure to bring lots of water.
 Once you leave the canyon, the route is dry.

 Follow the trail SW about one mile to the mouth of Oak Creek Canyon.
 Go west in the wash and boulder to where the canyon divides.
 There’s some easy class 3 bouldering in this first part of the canyon.
 At the divide continue in the main canyon; do not go into the north (right) fork.
 Technically, you are in the middle fork of Oak Creek Canyon.
-Continue up the canyon passing a south heading fork.
+Continue up the canyon, passing a south-heading fork.

 The next part of the canyon feautes numerous dry/wet falls.
 Look for the easiest route up the falls.
 Many are cairned.
 The climbing ranges from easy class 3 to moderate class 4.